projectatomic/atomic-enterprise-training/eap-latest-setup.md

 1. To speed things up later you can grab docker images needed later (Optional)

-    Make sure you completed the storage setup above first!
+    Make sure you completed the storage setup first!
 See [APPENDIX - Docker Storage Setup](#appendix---docker-storage-setup)

     ```
     systemctl start docker